tomjoht/tomjoht.github.io/_posts/2019/3/2019-03-13-should-you-enroll-in-tech-comm-program.md

 Overall, there's a lot of freedom under the umbrella of rhetoric, and students are free to choose their own topics and interests.
 Many academics don't see themselves as a ["tool of the capitalist state,"](https://idratherbewriting.com/2019/03/01/corporate-exodus-narratives-tension-between-academia-and-corporation/) and so you will find that rhetoric is a discipline that stands on its own, with a rich history of analysis that doesn't need to have anything to do with technical writing at a company.

-Admittedly, to some extent, the topic of inquiry doesn't really matter (whether you're analyzing coffee grounds or oil rigs or the patterns ants follow on sidewalks); what matters if how your approach the topic, because the real focus in an academic program is to deepen your analytical skills and research abilities.
+Admittedly, to some extent, the topic of inquiry doesn't really matter (whether you're analyzing coffee grounds or oil rigs or the patterns ants follow on sidewalks); what matters is how your approach the topic, because the real focus in an academic program is to deepen your analytical skills and research abilities.
 Even so, if you do your master's thesis or dissertation on a topic of little interest to corporations, and then you start shopping yourself around to companies, they might be completely baffled by your research.
 Not only do corporations already lack understanding of writing beyond the basics, they understand rhetoric even less (*we try to avoid rhetoric around here*, they might say).
 They will look at some of these topics and perhaps dismiss their relevance entirely.

 ## Small-time programs versus big-name programs